LadnerLab/C-KmerOligo/README.md

  -i                         number of times to do the design, the best one is picked and written to the output files.
 [1]

- -q                         fasta query file to perform operations on [None, Required].
+ -q                         fasta query file to perform operations on.
+Note that the max length for a sequence name is 2048 characters.
+[None, Required].

  -o                         name of file to output to [output.fasta]